Holographic Entropy Inequalities and Multipartite Entanglement: Systematic search for novel HEIs

 Up to small set of valid inequalities whose facet status we have not been able to establish, we have successfully exhausted all expressions with the structures $\x{I}$, $\x{IC}$, $\x{IIC}$, $\x{ICC}$, $\x{IIIC}$, $\x{IICC}$, and $\x{ICCC}$.\footnote{ \, Structures involving more than one $\x{I}$ but no $\x{C}$'s are always redundant, as $\x{I}$ itself is a facet, while structures involving only $\x{C}$'s turn out to always give invalid inequalities.} As listed, we are ordering structures by simplicity: first by number of terms, and then by number of $\x{C}$'s (which are structurally more complicated than the $\x{I}$'s).
 Oftentimes a given HEI can be captured by more than one structure.
 We will say a given structure generates a certain HEI if it is the simplest structure capturing that HEI.
-With this in mind, we can now state our quantitative findings in \cref{tab:exhaustion}.
-The question-marked numbers correspond to inequalities of that form which we have been able to prove valid, but which we could neither prove facets nor redundant.\footnote{\, Empirically, we expect these to be deemed redundant once additional facets are found.}
+With this in mind, we can now state our quantitative findings in the first 7 columns of \cref{tab:ICformnums}.